-In this data-driven analysis of WordPress job stats, I aim to explore the current state of the WordPress job market, with a focus on job demand and average salaries across five common WordPress jobs.
+In this data-driven analysis of WordPress job stats, I aim to explore the current state of the WordPress job market, focusing on job demand and average salaries across five common WordPress jobs.

 WordPress has become one of the most popular content management systems globally, powering millions of websites across various industries.